 Fixing Cloudflare 525 Errors When Pointing a Domain to Fly.io

-When Cloudflare proxying is enabled (orange cloud), you effectively have dual TLS: Browser → Cloudflare Edge terminates client TLS first, then Cloudflare → Fly.io Origin establishes a second TLS connection.
+When Cloudflare proxying is enabled (orange cloud), two TLS connections exist: browser to Cloudflare edge, then Cloudflare edge to Fly.io origin.
 Fly.io must present a valid certificate for the custom domain.
-If the origin doesn't present a valid cert for the hostname, Cloudflare can't complete the handshake → 525.
+If the origin cert is missing or wrong, Cloudflare cannot complete the handshake.
+You get 525.

-The symptom was 525 SSL handshake failed seen only when Cloudflare proxy was enabled.
-With proxy off (grey cloud / DNS only) the site either failed differently or showed certificate mismatch depending on timing.
+The symptom: 525 SSL handshake failed only when Cloudflare proxy was enabled.
+With proxy off (grey cloud / DNS only), the site showed certificate mismatch errors instead.

 Mental model: